Higher Level Teaching Assistant Courses

 Preparation for HLTA Assessment: basic course information

 Preparation courses are designed for suitably experienced support staff who are already working, or are able to work, at a higher level in their educational setting and are looking to gain a professional status.
 HLTA status recognises their contribution to teaching and learning; their knowledge and understanding of learners; their use of legislation and frameworks in their everyday practice; and their professional attributes such as their communication skills.
-The preparation plus assessment can normally be completed within two or two and half school terms; the tutor led element of a course is the equivalent of three full days, online, face to face or through a blended learning option.
-There is also the expectation that candidates will work independently with guided support from a tutor.
-Each PoP will advice how their course is organised and managed.
+The preparation plus assessment can normally be completed within two school terms; the tutor led element of a course is the equivalent of three full days, or five-six online sessions.
+Please contact individual PoPs for information about how their course is organised and managed and the costs involved.

 Further information about HLTA status and what a course involves can be found here